Illustration of a school staff member.

 Your school should continue to:

-• provide these support to the student
+• provide these types of support to the student

 • monitor the situation